Work samples

 Earthenware, oxides, pigments, beeswax

-Video features a short composition I played, recorded, and produced with sounds from the instrument, which is a hand-built horn inspired by Great Blue Heron.
-This sculptural instrument can be played in different ways to produce sounds ranging from percussive to bird calls to deep digeridoo-like drones.
+Video features a short composition I played, recorded, and produced with this instrument, which is a hand-built vessel flute inspired by Barred Owl.

 About Melissa Hyatt

-My work can take different forms: zoomorphic instruments with intuitive, microtonal tunings, improvisational performances, electroacoustic compositions, and educational workshops and residencies for all ages.
-These different expressive channels allow… more
+My work takes on different forms: sculptural instruments with intuitive, microtonal tunings; improvisational performances with acoustic instruments and electronics; electroacoustic musical compositions; and educational workshops and residencies for all ages.… more

-Original Instruments: Double Flute at the Baltimore Museum of Art
+Original Instruments: Double Flute on display at the Baltimore Museum of Art

 In December of 2023 one of my original instruments was installed at the Baltimore Museum of Art, in the new Wall of Wonder; an interactive educational installation in the Patricia and Mark Joseph Education Center.